What You Need To Know If You Plan On Retiring This Year

 IF YOU PLAN ON RETIRING THIS YEAR, YOU NEED TO READ THIS ARTICLE

-I have spoken to just about every one of my clients at some point regarding retirement.
+I have spoken with almost all of my clients at some point about retirement.
 And, you know what, it seems insignificant, but determining when to retire really comes down to timing!
 If you pull the trigger too soon, you may not have all of your ducks in a row.
-But, if you wait too long, you find you are not enjoying work at all, in fact; the majority of those working past age 65 say that the last year is brutal.
+But if you wait too long, you find you are not enjoying work at all; in fact, the majority of those working past age 65 say the last year has been brutal.

-The best thing you can do for yourself and for your family when you retire is to properly "Properly Plan Your Retirement".
+The best thing you can do for yourself and for your family when you retire is to plan Your Retirement properly.
 This involves speaking with your Financial Advisor and setting a target for the money you want to have when you do retire.

-I hope you enjoy this article and I hope you are motivated to put your plan into motion so that you and your entire family can plan on enjoying your Golden Years.
-I simply wanted to give everyone something to think about before you finally put your briefcase in the closet for good!
+I hope you enjoy this article and are motivated to put your plan into motion so you and your entire family can enjoy your Golden Years.
+I wanted to give everyone something to think about before you finally put your briefcase in the closet for good!

 FAST FACTS ABOUT RETIRING THIS YEAR

-Did you know that the two biggest factors in having a successful retirement plan are centered around Retirement Income and Healthcare Costs.
+Did you know that the two most significant factors in a successful retirement plan are retirement income and healthcare costs?

-Everyone should spend some time with a Medicare Broker, just getting a feel for what Medicare will cost in retirement.
+Everyone should spend some time with a Medicare Broker to get a feel for what Medicare will cost in retirement.
 I know you cannot be 100% accurate in projecting premiums too far in advance, but retirees need to understand the financial implications of Healthcare once they retire.

-You need to effectively plan and understand Medicare.
+You need to plan for and understand Medicare effectively.
 Including but not limited to your Medicare options, and knowing what sort of costs you will have with the plan you think fits you and your lifestyle the best.

-There are a lot of things to consider.
+There are many factors to consider.
 But the better prepared you are, the more enjoyment you will get out of life, and the better example you will set for your Children and Grandchildren.

 UNDERSTANDING MEDICARE AND HAVING A ROCK-SOLID PLAN FOR YOUR HEALTHCARE